-Luas has seen annual passenger journeys rise each year from 2010 to 2014 inclusive with the largest increase of just over 2 million passenger journeys or 6.9% across the Luas network in 2014 compared to the previous year.
-This growth in Luas passenger journeys of almost 20% between 2010 and 2014 coincides with the opening of three Luas line extensions between December 2009 and July 2011 and the recent recovery in the economy.
+Luas has seen annual passenger journeys rise each year from 2010 to 2015 inclusive with the largest increase of around 2 million passenger journeys across the Luas network in both 2014 and 2015 when compared to the previous year.
+This growth in Luas passenger journeys of about 25% between 2010 and 2015 coincides with the opening of three Luas line extensions between December 2009 and July 2011 and the recent recovery in the economy.
 There is more information on the network extensions under Section 6.

-larnród Éireann passenger journeys have seen more modest growth of 2.9% in 2014.
-Passenger journeys fell on larnród Éireann services each year since 2008 up to 2013.
+While Luas has experienced passenger journey growth in excess of 6% in 2014 and 2015 larnród Éireann passenger journeys have seen more modest growth of 2.9% in 2014 and 4.9% in 2015.
+Passenger journeys fell on larnród Éireann services each year between 2008 and 2013.
 While the level of decrease slowed each year 2013 saw the stabilisation of passenger numbers and 2014 saw the first year of growth. larnród Éireann also saw three rail extension lines opened during 2009 and 2010 and one lightly used rail line closed.

-In 2013 larnród Éireann re-stated their 2012 passenger journeys from the previous 36.92 million to the updated 36.74 million due to having enhanced passenger journey data.
-This re-statement while changing the percentage fall in passenger journeys in 2012 does not affect the overall trend in passenger journey numbers during the period 2010 to 2014.
+In 2013 Iarnród Éireann re-stated their 2012 passenger journeys from the previous 36.92 million to the updated 36.74 million due to having enhanced passenger journey data.
+This re-statement while changing the percentage fall in passenger journeys in 2012 does not affect the overall trend in passenger journey numbers during the period 2010 to 2015.